audeering/audiofile/docs/installation.rst

 ============

 :mod:`audiofile` supports WAV, FLAC, OGG out of the box.
-In order to handle all possible audio files, please make sure ffmpeg_ and mediainfo_ are installed on your system.
+In order to handle other audio formats, please make sure ffmpeg_ and mediainfo_ are installed on your system.